 Children’s Online Privacy Protection Act.
 A U.S. Federal Law that requires owners of social media sites and websites directed at children under 13 to get parental consent before the site collects and uses the child’s personal information.

 A scheme in which a person uses social media to pretend to be someone they’re not, typically to engage in misleading online romances.
-Here is an example of this on the FBI website.
 To “catfish” is to “lure someone into a relationship by adopting a fictional online persona.”
 The person doing the deceiving is the catfish.

 Data that has been encrypted and cannot be read by a human, as opposed to cleartext.